 Along with a Spokesman for L.A.
-Mayor Eric Garcetti, Nemick said that they are not going to release permit documents immediately.
+Mayor Eric Garcetti, Nemick said they would not release permit documents immediately.

-L.A. lawmakers would be facing a bunch of policy questions regarding the tunnel proposal like on environmental review requirement, city support for the privatized transport system, and so on.
+L.A. lawmakers would be facing a bunch of policy questions regarding the tunnel proposal like on environmental review requirements, city support for the privatized transport system, and so on.

 A spokesman for The Boring Co. said on Tuesday that the route would “start near Hawthorne and would go along the 405 to Westwood, with a number of stops along the way.”
 The electric platforms would carry the commuters at a speed of up to 130 mph.

 The video below provides an overview of how would Musk’s plan if and when approved and executed.

 As the firm stated, even pedestrians and cyclists could be aboard the capsule that would carry 8 to 16 people.
 Last month, Musk expressed his visualization of entry and exit points, each per mile.
 The spokesman for the firm said that the tunnel would have a 12-feet diameter, and the entire project would be funded by private money.

 Musk said at a Ted Conference in April this year, “One of the most soul-destroying things is traffic.
 It affects people in every part of the world.
 It takes away so much of your life.
 It’s horrible.
 It’s particularly horrible in L.A.”

 He further said at the conference that it would take 6 minutes to travel from Westwood to LAX via the tunnel and that the tunnel would be the inception of creating “a three-dimensional network of tunnels.”

 Musk on Twitter said last month that the project could be finished by one year, a record speed in terms of tunneling in dense urban regions.